cdapio/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 defined in the JSON file for the JDBC plugin.
 Defaults to 'jdbc'.

 **enableAutoCommit:** Whether to enable auto-commit for queries run by this source.
 Defaults to 'false'.
-Normally this setting does not matter.
-It only matters if you are using a jdbc driver -- like the Hive driver -- that will error when the commit operation is run, or a driver that will error when auto-commit is set to false.
-For drivers like those, you will need to set this to 'true'.
+This setting only matters if you are using a JDBC driver -- such as the Hive driver -- that will error when the commit operation is run, or a driver that will error when auto-commit is set to `false`.
+For drivers like these, you will need to set this to `true`.

 **transactionIsolationLevel:** The transaction isolation level at which operations will be made.
 See [Wikipedia](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels) for a detailed explanation.